Environmental Concerns Gas and Charcoal BBQs

 Charcoal and gas grills are essential tools for many backyard cooks, but they’re not suitable for everyone.
 When you use either type of grill, look at your hood or lid, that can help reduce the number of emissions your cook-up emits.

 It’s also important to remember that although these products are responsible for a lot of the carbon in the atmosphere, there are other sources of pollution.
+You should not let your environmental concerns override a decision to barbecue, rather think carefully and research products that are designed to reduce the impacts of environmental concerns yet still deliver that outdoor barbeque experience you so desire.

 Manage Your Environmental Concerns With Good Cooking Habits